AC81 University-Named Professorships (Formerly HR81)

-The designated title is ( name of benefactor ), University Professor, University Senior Scientist, or University Librarianship, in ( field ).
+The designated title is ( name of benefactor ), University Professor, University Research Professor, or University Librarianship, in ( field ).

 To supplement departmental support for outstanding University faculty in order to provide a holder of the professorship with the resources necessary to continue and further the scholar's contributions to teaching, research, and public service.
 The support monies will be used for such purposes as salary supplementation, graduate assistant stipends, secretarial assistance, and travel expenses, etc. By supporting the establishment of a University-named professorship, the benefactor directs attention to a continuing commitment to support scholarship within the University.

-The holder of a University-named professorship must be a full-time member of the University faculty, or a visiting faculty member, with the academic rank of professor, senior scientist, or librarian.
+The holder of a University-named professorship must be a full-time member of the University faculty, or a visiting faculty member, with the academic rank of professor, research professor, or librarian.
 The term of the appointment shall be determined by the Executive Vice President and Provost of the University upon recommendation of the dean of the appropriate college, consistent with the conditions of the grant.